Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/review_test_results.rst

 .. note::

-   For more detailed information about creating and managing conversations, see :doc:`/hub/ui/annotate/conversations`.
+   For more detailed information about creating and managing conversations, see :doc:`/hub/ui/annotate/review_test_results`.

-When reviewing the conversation flow, consider:

-* Whether the conversation structure makes sense
-* Whether the user messages are clear and unambiguous
-* Whether the conversation history provides necessary context
-* Whether the test case accurately represents the scenario you want to test

 Conversation metadata
 _____________________